nickzren/atav/doc/ATAV_COLLAPSING_ANALYSIS_WORKFLOW.md

 This step is run on the full cohort, before clustering.<br>
 The `--ped-map` option creates the full ped file, which is required for the next steps.<br>
 `--kinship` triggers KING to find relationships and then [a python script](https://github.com/igm-team/atav/blob/11f304bf337689ba454467bcb109018f2d4ee311/lib/run_kinship.py) to remove related individuals.<br>
-Finally, `--flashpca` runs PCA to be used in the following step for ancestry clustering.
+Finally, `--flashpca-plink-pruning` runs PCA and removes outliers.
 ```
 java -jar $ATAV_HOME/atav_trunk.jar
 --ped-map \
 --kinship \
---flashpca \
+--flashpca-plink-pruning \
 --min-covered-case-percentage 95 --min-covered-ctrl-percentage 95 --min-coverage 10 \
 --variant atav/data/variant/informative_snvs.ld_pruned.txt.gz \
 --sample $INITIAL_SAMPLE_FILE \
 --out $PROJECT/Pruning
 ```

 The final output is the \*flashpca_pruned_sample_file text file.
-This should be inspected,<br>
-along with the PCA plots, to ensure that cases and controls are well-matched.<br>
+This should be inspected, along with the PCA plots, to ensure that cases and controls are well-matched.<br>
-If the cases primarily have the same ancestry, for example, then perhaps consider selecting <br>
-the cluster of cases and controls that corresponds to that group.<br>
+If the cases primarily have the same ancestry, for example, then perhaps consider selecting the cluster of cases and controls that corresponds to that group.<br>
 (ATAV has clustering scripts that automate this that are currently in production and will be released soon.)<br>
 The path to the file should be saved as a variable.
 For example:
 ```
-PRUNED_SAMPLES=$PROJECT/Pruning/*Pruning_flashpca_pruned_sample_file.txt
+PRUNED_SAMPLES=$PROJECT/Pruning/*flashpca_pruned_sample_file.txt
 ```

 #### Site Coverage Harmonization
-`--site-coverage-comparison` corrects differential coverage between the case and control cohorts by removing any sites that have greater than 11 percent difference in coverage between cases and controls.<br>
+`--site-coverage-comparison` corrects differential coverage between the case and control cohorts by removing any sites that have greater than 7 percent difference in coverage between cases and controls.<br>
 It starts with sites in the CCDS, and then filters them to produce a final gene boundaries file to be used in collapsing.<br>
 First, save the coverage folder as a variable:
 ```